 - Have symptoms that make you concerned or that last for more than a week, such as vomiting or diarrhea

-- Need birth control or a test for a sexually transmitted infection (STI)
+- Need condoms or a test for a sexually transmitted infection (STI)

 - Think you may have a sprain or a broken bone